pineapplefart/ssb_s5/Main Assesment/README.md

 - Fits dilution curves and calculates metrics (e.g., gradient, R²)
 - Outputs a results to a CSV
 - This code is bespoke for our fluoresence machine, the arguments in the to_excel() function will need to be changed depending on the output layout.
-- **NOTE: YOU MUST COLLECT THE TIME DATA MANUALLY.
+- **NOTE: YOU MUST COLLECT THE RUNTIME DATA MANUALLY.
 THE OT-2 DOES NOT SUPPORT OUTPUTTING THE RUNTIME DATA**

 ### 5. Optimisation in JMP

 In JMP, users can:

 - Import results from Code C
 - Fit statistical models to quantify parameter effects
 - Explore prediction profiles